-The Immigration and Naturalization Act (INA Section 319(a)) describes the special provisions for the spouse of a U.S. citizen living in the United States.
+The Immigration and Naturalization Act (INA §319(a)) describes the special provisions for the spouse of a U.S. citizen who wants to become a citizen.
 The spouse must have continuously resided in the United States after becoming a permanent resident for at least three years immediately preceding the date of filing the naturalization application and must have lived in marital union with his or her U.S. citizen spouse for at least three years prior to filing.

 Citizenship through Marriage Requirements

 If you are considering applying for U.S. citizenship through marriage, you must meet several criteria in order to qualify.
-You must be:
+You must:

-- Age 18 or older at the time of filing.
+- Be age 18 or older at the time of filing;

-- A lawful permanent resident at the time of filing the N-400 application.
+- Be a lawful permanent resident at the time of filing the N-400 application;

-- Continue to be the spouse of the U.S. citizen up until the time you take the Oath of Allegiance in the naturalization ceremony.
+- Continue to be the spouse of the U.S. citizen up until the time you take the Oath of Allegiance;

-- Continuously residing in the United States as a permanent resident for at least three years immediately preceding the date of filing the application and up to the time of naturalization.
+- Be continuously residing in the United States as a permanent resident for at least three years immediately preceding the date of filing the application and up to the time of naturalization;

-- Physically present in the United States for at least 18 months (548 days) out of the three years immediately preceding the date of filing the application.
+- Be physically present in the United States for at least 18 months (548 days) out of the three years immediately preceding the date of filing the application;

-- Living within the state or USCIS district with jurisdiction over the applicant’s place of residence for at least three months prior to the date of filing.
+- Live within the state or USCIS district with jurisdiction over the applicant’s place of residence for at least three months prior to the date of filing;

-- Demonstrate good moral character for at least three years prior to filing the application until the time of naturalization.
+- Demonstrate good moral character for at least three years prior to filing the application until the time of naturalization; and

-- Attachment to the principles of the U.S. Constitution and well-disposed to the good order and happiness of the United States during all relevant periods under the law.
+- Show attachment to the principles of the U.S. Constitution and well-disposed to the good order and happiness of the United States during all relevant periods under the law.

 Citizenship through Marriage Isn’t Mandatory

 In many cases, the spouse of a U.S. citizen may also qualify on the basis of five years continuous residence as a permanent resident.
 Applying for citizenship through marriage isn’t mandatory just because you are married to a U.S. citizen.
-If you are married to a U.S. citizen, it isn’t necessary that you apply for citizenship based on the marriage.
+If you are married to a U.S. citizen and you also have five years of permanent residence in the United States, you can likely have two different options for filing Form N-400.
+USCIS does not require you to apply for citizenship based on the marriage.
 Generally, it is easier to prepare an application when applying for citizenship based on five years as a permanent resident.
 That’s because it won’t be necessary to submit additional documents about your marriage and U.S. citizen spouse.